Setting up a POS system is much easier than you may think - and it can save you a bundle. Anyone with a home computer already has the skills!

 Barcode Scales - If your weighing is done away from the checkout counter then you can use any scale that prints standard Random Weight Barcode labels.
 The label tells Retail Plus what it is and how much there is.
 The systems then adjusts inventory and calculates the price.

-Portable Stock Counter - You will want one of these if you have a large amount of barcoded stock that needs frequent counting.
-To do a fast inventory just walk along the shelves reading a barcode from each item and punch in the shelf count.
+A Portable Stock Counter - You will want one of these if you have a large amount of barcoded stock that needs frequent counting.
+To count inventory quickly just walk along the shelves reading a barcode from each item and punch in the shelf count.
 When you are done transfer the information to your computer where Retail Plus can read it.
 You can now view a table that shows where the shelf count does not agree with the computer data.
-A good choice is the Mertrologic ScanPal available from Extreme Barcode.
-Their phone number is 1-866-398-7227.
+A good choice is the Metrologic ScanPal.

 If you are looking at used hardware follow these guidelines:

 - Avoid old serial or parallel receipt printers.